 Just as there are no degrees of difficulty in miracles, there is no meaningful distinction between the so-called objects that we see.
 Anyone of them can wake us up.

-In one of his books, Tara Singh talks about how if we could really see an orange – free of all our ideas about oranges, our opinions about oranges and free, too, of our inclination to gather data and spew it all out – then we would be enlightened and all of us would just waltz into Heaven.
-He didn’t say it quite like that.
-He had more dignity than I do.
-But his point was well-taken, and he may well have had Lesson 28 in mind when he made it.
+Tara Singh said that if one could really see an orange – free of all our ideas about oranges, our opinions about oranges and free, too, of our inclination to gather data and spew it all out – then we would be enlightened.
+I’m paraphrasing, of course, but still.
+His point was well-taken, and he may well have had Lesson 28 in mind when he made it.